Exercise Benefits Patients with Parkinson’s Disease

 Abstract & Commentary

 By Jeffrey Gross, MD, Clinical Associate Professor of Rehabilitation Medicine, NYU School of Medicine, Adjunct Clinical Assistant Professor of Rehabilitation Medicine, Weill Cornell Medical College.
 Dr. Gross reports no financial relationships relevant to this field of study.
+The article originally appeared in the May 2013 issue of Neurology Alert.

 Synopsis: Exercise, both aerobic as well as stretching and strengthening, improves motor function and gait in patients with Parkinson’s disease.